rfreemo/accelerator-aem-work-with-assetsview/modules/m3-productivity/productivity.md

 Collections let you group related assets — for example, all images you plan to use in an upcoming campaign — without moving the original files.

 1. We'll start by creating an empty Collection.
 Click on the Collections icon in the sidebar, then **Create a Collection**.
-Give you collection a simple name susch as _your-initials-_Collection, select the **private** open and click **Create**.
+Give you collection a simple name such as _your-initials-_Collection, select the **private** open and click **Create**.

       <img alt="" src="assets/create_collection.png" width="420"/>